ckeditor/ckeditor4-docs/guides/dev/section508/README.md

 <tr>
 <td align="left">(a) At least one mode of operation and information retrieval that does not require user vision shall be provided, or support for Assistive Technology used by people who are blind or visually impaired shall be provided.</td>
 <td align="left">CKEditor is an application intended to be run inside a web browser, therefore its support for Assistive Technology is provided by the web browser.</td>
-<td align="left"><ul><li>CKEditor is optimized for use with Firefox (web browser) and JAWS (screen reader), as that environment is the most standards-compliant implementation of screen reading for the web.
+<td align="left"><ul><li>CKEditor is optimized for use with Firefox (web browser) and JAWS (screen reader), as that environment is the most standards-compliant implementation of screen reading for the Web.
 It is assumed that since the testing is done in the most standards-compliant solution, other standards-compliant environments should also work correctly.</li> <li>CKEditor uses WAI-ARIA bindings to improve its visibility to Assistive Technology.</li></ul></td>
 </tr>
 <tr>
 <td align="left">(b) At least one mode of operation and information retrieval that does not require visual acuity greater than 20/70 shall be provided in audio and enlarged print output working together or independently, or support for Assistive Technology used by people who are visually impaired shall be provided.</td>
 <td align="left">CKEditor is an application intended to be run inside a web browser, therefore its support for Assistive Technology is provided by the web browser.</td>
-<td align="left"><ul><li>CKEditor is optimized for use with Firefox (web browser) and JAWS (screen reader), as that environment is the most standards-compliant implementation of screen reading for the web.
+<td align="left"><ul><li>CKEditor is optimized for use with Firefox (web browser) and JAWS (screen reader), as that environment is the most standards-compliant implementation of screen reading for the Web.
 It is assumed that since the testing is done in the most standards-compliant solution, other standards-compliant environments should also work correctly.</li> <li>CKEditor uses WAI-ARIA bindings to improve its visibility to Assistive Technology.</li></ul></td>
 </tr>
 <tr>
 <td align="left">(c) At least one mode of operation and information retrieval that does not require user hearing shall be provided, or support for Assistive Technology used by people who are deaf or hard of hearing shall be provided.</td>